payhota/pjtatlow.github.io/python_labs/lab2.md

     <tr>
       <td class="center-cell"><code>/</code></td>
       <td>Division.
 Divides the number on the left by the number on the right.
 If you are dividing two integers it will give you back an integer,
-      so if your number doesn't fit entirely you won't see the remainder unless one of them is a float.</td>
+      so if your number doesn't fit entirely you won't see the decimal unless one of them is a float.</td>
       <td><code>6 / 2</code><br><code>3 / 2</code><br><code>3 / 2.0</code></td>
       <td><code>3</code><br><code>1</code><br><code>1.5</code></td>
     </tr>